Manston takes the full force of Luftwaffe attack against airfields, 12th August 1940

 He baled out and badly burnt was initially rescued by a merchant vessel but seeing his burns called out Margate Lifeboat.
 He was initially treated at Margate hospital before being transferred to the Royal Masonic Hospital at Hammersmith.
 He would undergo no less than 15 major surgical operations to the severe burns to his face, arms and hands and would not return to military service until 1942.

-Diary of Ian Walker (600 Squadron), excerpt from the book: From Battle of Britain Airman to POW Escapee by Angela Walker:
+Diary of Ian Walker (No.600 Squadron), excerpt from the book: From Battle of Britain Airman to POW Escapee by Angela Walker:

 12 August 1940 – We had word of a raid on our drome today.
 Sure enough, just sitting down to lunch when fifty dive-bombers attacked letting go whistling bombs.
 We were all flat on the floor of the mess in about a fifth of a second.
 Boom!
 Boom!
 Bombs were falling all around.
 Twelve spitfires took off as the first salvo was falling.
 They got safely off and brought down ten bombers.
 Altogether 150 bombs were dropped.
 Most of them fell on the runways.
 Three hangars were hit but there was nothing in them.
 One bomb burst the water main.
 It was all hell let loose for a while.
 Two people were killed.
 Berlin claimed to have reduced Manston to ashes, a fantastic statement.
 They certainly messed up the landing ground, but on the whole, damage was slight.
 Ten of the bombs were 1000lbs and caused terrific explosions.
 We were all a bundle of nerves that night.
 Slightest noise made us jump out of our skins.
 Dive-bombing is sheer hell.